 If you child is in a Spanish program at school, she probably brought home activities, art projects, or vocabulary lists.
 Pull these together and put them where you can talk about them at snack or lunch time.
 If you don’t have material from school, collect a few picture books, family pictures and Spanish picture cards.
 Find a list of 13 sets of free Spanish picture cards here.
 A quick game of memory or talking about family members in a picture is an easy way to keep basic vocabulary fresh.

 Reading, or being read to, is one of the best ways to strengthen language skills.
-Sign-up for our free Summer Reading Program to encourage kids to read this summer.
+Throw in some easy and fun speaking activities, and kids Spanish skills stay strong all summer.
+Sign-up for our free Summer Read and Play Program to encourage kids to read this summer.
 The program is free and flexible!

 Family Game Time